This post was co-written by Michael Gerard.

 - Pricing: $2,950/month to $10,500+/month

-Agency Content Marketing Platforms:
+Services-Oriented Content Marketing Platforms:

 Skyword’s motto is “Moving Stories.
 Forward.”
 Skyword provides access to a community of thousands of freelance writers and videographers, an editorial team, and program managers.
 The Skyword Platform makes it easy to produce, optimize, and promote content to create meaningful, lasting relationships.